professorlust/q2a-social-share-plugin/README.rst

 -----------
 Description
 -----------
-This is a plugin for **Question2Answer** that overrides existing send email functionality and helps  you send an email via MailGun API.
+This plugin enables **Question2Answer** users to show popup message and encourage users to share their question and answer through social media.
+Edit

 ------------
 Installation